WashU is “no-loan” for all

 - Early Decision II – Candidate reply date

-- Early Decision I – Financial Aid application complete by
+- Transfer Student – Financial assistance application complete by

-- Early Decision I – Admissions and Financial Aid decisions released by
+- Regular Decision – Admissions and financial assistance decisions released by

 student to faculty ratio

 Experience one of the best campuses in America, right here in St. Louis

 September 8, 2023